Skip to main content

 Advanced renal (kidney) cell cancer: Lenvima + everolimus vs. everolimus

-In studies, when Lenvima plus Afinitor (everolimus) were given together in patients with renal cell cancer, the results showed a median progression-free survival (PFS) of nearly 3 times that of everolimus when given alone.
+In the Phase 2 Study 205 trial, when Lenvima plus Afinitor (everolimus) were given together in 153 patients with renal cell cancer, the results showed a median progression-free survival (PFS) of nearly 3 times that of everolimus when given alone.
+The median PFS, the length of time from study entry until disease progression or death, was 14.6 months for the combined treatment compared with 5.5 months with everolimus alone.

 In August 2018, the FDA cleared Lenvima for the first-line treatment of patients with unresectable hepatocellular carcinoma (HCC), a type of liver cancer that cannot be fully removed with surgery.